Hadhrami Elite Forces

-The Hadhrami Elite Forces (HEF; قوات النخبة الحضرمية) are special operations forces formed by the Arab coalition forces, under the supervision of the United Arab Emirates technical support and with funding from Saudi Arabia, to liberate the city of Mukalla from al-Qaeda.
+The Hadhrami Elite Forces (HEF; قوات النخبة الحضرمية) was a special operations force formed by the Arab coalition forces, under the supervision of the United Arab Emirates technical support and with funding from Saudi Arabia, to liberate the city of Mukalla from al-Qaeda.

 Composition

-The Hadhrami Elite Forces consist of soldiers belonging to tribes who support legitimacy in exile as well as local recruits from Hadhramaut Governorate.
-These forces are distinguished by the fact that they are formed from those belonging to Hadhramaut Governorate only, which means that Yemenis from other regions are not allowed to join them.
-Emirati security officers are training the new security force, which is managed by the second Military Region in the coastal areas.
-It has been provided with tanks, weapons, and logistical matters, which were mostly provided by Saudi Arabia.
+The Hadhrami Elite Forces consisted of soldiers belonging to tribes who supported legitimacy in exile as well as local recruits from Hadhramaut Governorate.
+These forces were distinguished by the fact that they were formed from those belonging to Hadhramaut Governorate only, which meant that Yemenis from other regions were not allowed to join them.
+Emirati security officers trained the new security force, which was managed by the second Military Region in the coastal areas.
+It was provided with tanks, weapons, and logistical materiel, which were mostly provided by Saudi Arabia.

-The Hadhrami Elite Forces recruit both from the Interior (Wadis) and Coastal regions of Hadhramaut and as of 2023 they have an army of 7,000 Men.
-They seek a higher degree of autonomy for Hadhramaut and are aligned with the STC.
+The Hadhrami Elite Forces recruited both from the Interior (Wadis) and Coastal regions of Hadhramaut and as of 2023 they had an army of 7,000 men.
+They sought a higher degree of autonomy for Hadhramaut and were aligned with the STC.

-The Hadhrami Elite Forces has established a strong control over much of Hadhramaut, controlling Mukalla, the capital city of the Hadhramaut Governorate and continued to expand towards many other Coastal districts.
+The Hadhrami Elite Forces established a strong control over much of Hadhramaut, controlling Mukalla, the capital city of the Hadhramaut Governorate and continued to expand towards many other Coastal districts.

 History

 In early 2016 the United Arab Emirates established the "Elite Forces" as part of its "tribal strategy" to incorporate local tribal militias into the architecture of the Security Belt.
 Two units where created, the Hadhrami Elite Forces and the Shabwani Elite Forces with both units being trained in the al-Khalidiyya and Ghayl Bin Yamin camps in Hadhramaut.

-The UAE also sought to create "Suqutri Elite Forces" and "Mehri Elite Forces", with 4,000 tribal fighters trained in Hadhramaut being transferred to Mahra, and the governor of Socotra being supportive of the UAE and Al-Islah, however, these units where ultimately never created.
+The UAE also sought to create "Suqutri Elite Forces" and "Mehri Elite Forces", with 4,000 tribal fighters trained in Hadhramaut being transferred to Mahra, and the governor of Socotra being supportive of the UAE and Al-Islah, however, these units were never created.
 The UAE established three HEF brigades, led by former Yemeni army officers, members of the Southern Movement, or tribal elites, and where largely an extension of Hadhramaut governor, Faraj al-Bahsani.